ba0um/sonarwhal/docs/user-guide/rules/axe.md

 # Accessibility assessment with aXe (`axe`)

 `aXe` is the accessibility engine for automated testing of HTML-based user interfaces.
-This rules performs the default accessibility tests (WCAG 2.0 Level A and Level AA rules) and alerts if something fails.
+This rule performs the default accessibility tests (WCAG 2.0 Level A and Level AA rules) and alerts if something fails.

 ## Why is this important?